 If Microsoft Word isn't available or if you're not well-versed in using it, there are plenty of alternatives.
 For example, Adobe Photoshop and Illustrator are great tools for designing labels.
-Canva lets you customize pre-made templates easily.
+Canva lets you customise pre-made templates easily.
 There are also many online services that allow you to design custom labels in minutes, like Figma.

 If you don't have the time or desire to do it yourself you can also hire a graphic designer on websites like Fiverr or UpWork.
 Make sure to choose someone with high reviews to ensure that the results are professional.

-Sticker It offers thousands of pre-made designs as well as the ability to customize your design.
+Sticker It offers thousands of pre-made designs as well as the ability to customise your design.
 If you want a one-stop-shop experience, Sticker It can help you design, print, and deliver your labels easily.

 Label With Confidence